Mosby's Diagnostic and Laboratory Test Reference

 - User’s Guide to Test Preparation and Performance provides an overview and guidelines for each type of laboratory test and diagnostic procedure, so you can minimize worry about having to repeat a test due to an error.

+- Icon for patient teaching-related care indicates information that should be shared with patients and their families.

-- Normal findings for adult (male and female), elderly, and pediatric patients are included where applicable.
+- Normal findings for adult, elderly, and pediatric patients are included where applicable.

 - Possible critical values are highlighted to alert you to situations requiring immediate intervention.

-- Patient care sections provide step-by-step instructions for care before, during, and after the test.

-- Symbol next to drug-related interfering factors alerts you to the effects of pharmacologic agents on tests.

-- Lists of tests by body system and test type make it easy to cross-reference related studies.
+- Convenient appendix lists tests by body system and test type, making it easy to quickly locate related studies.

+- Drug interference with test results is indicated by a mortar and pestle icon.

 - Abbreviations for tests are listed in the front and the back of the book, and symbols and units of measurement are listed in an appendix.

-- A durable cover with round edges helps prevent the book from being damaged and makes it easier to handle.
+- A durable cover with rounded edges helps prevent the book from being damaged and makes it easier to handle.

 Table of Contents